These are the 6 best activated carbon water filters in 2023, from whole house systems to simple pitcher filters there’s a solution for everyone.

 Clearly Filtered 3-Stage Under the Sink System

 We think that the Clearly Filtered 3-Stage Under the Sink System is the best under-sink direct connect filtration system using carbon filter media available today.
-Once again, Clearly Filtered surpasses its competitors with a system that removes more contaminants than the majority of other under-sink systems, with testing to NSF Standards as proof of its performance – and all for a competitive price of just under $500.
+Once again, Clearly Filtered surpasses its competitors with a system that reduces more contaminants than the majority of other under-sink systems, with testing to NSF Standards as proof of its performance – and all for a competitive price of just under $500.

 - Activated coconut carbon filtration – The Clearly Filtered 3-Stage Under the Sink System combines an activated carbon filter (made from coconut shells – known in the industry to be the best material for carbon filtration) with a heavy metal & VOCs filter and a dedicated fluoride filter to provide thorough under-sink drinking water treatment.

 - Tested to NSF Standards for 232+ contaminant reduction – More than 232 contaminants are reduced by this under-sink water filtration system, including lead, VOCs, chlorine, chloramine, and PFOS.
 Clearly Filtered has enlisted in a laboratory to test the system to NSF Standards 42, 53, 401, and 473 (find the test data here).

 - Lifetime warranty – It’s reassuring to know that your purchase is protected by the best warranty you can get today: a lifetime warranty.